 No, the JBL Xtreme 3 does not include a microphone.

 Should you buy the JBL Xtreme 3?

 If you tend to host indoor or outdoor parties and curate playlists for each of them, then the JBL Xtreme 3 makes for a good choice.
 The new rubberized grips at the bottom of the speaker may not please everyone, but that’s hardly a reason to avoid it.
 The speaker’s ability to charge other devices is handy for both you and your guests.
-Plus, the IP67 rating will bring you an additional bit of peace of mind at the beach or by a pool.
+Plus, the IP67 rating will bring you more peace of mind at the beach or by a pool.

 What about the JBL Xtreme 2?

-The Xtreme 2 is likely to be on sale as a result of the new iteration’s release.
+The Xtreme 2 is likely to be on sale due to the new iteration’s release.
 It sounds good, too.
 However, the one sticking point that the speaker has is a lack of a USB-C port and its use of a proprietary charger

 What should you get instead of the JBL Xtreme 3?

 The UE HYPERBOOM is a similarly loud Bluetooth speaker and is just as big and bulky, too.
 There is also the JBL Charge 5, which is IP67-rated and loud but a bit more portable.
 If you want something truly portable, the JBL Flip 5 or Flip 6 don’t distinguish instruments quite as well, but they can go practically anywhere with you.

 Frequently asked questions about the JBL Xtreme 3

 No, you have to use two JBL speakers of the same model and generation for stereo mode.
 They will work together for party mode in case you want more volume, however.